 This retreat was jam-packed with astanga yoga (2 hrs every morning), incredible raw food, talks from David (on herbs, superfoods and wild foods) and cultural activities.
 I even learned how to surf!
 Well, kind of.
 I probably won’t be entering the Margaret River Pro/Masters anytime soon.

 The days were so full that my only detailed notes relate to David’s talks.
 Hence, I give you my overview, which I hope will impart a general appreciation and an appetite for foods that are both raw and super.
 I am sure that more detail will follow here once I have had the opportunity to absorb and apply my learnings.

 Day 1 began with a welcome from David and his entourage [yes, he has an entourage], a green smoothie, an opening talk (including welcome to country), and an incredible meal of raw falafel, pumpkin pappardelle and cacao truffles.

-David’s first talk to us centred on the concepts of intent and consciousness – and conscious eating, as many of you will be aware, is the premise behind A Foodly Affair.
+David’s first talk to us centred on the concepts of intent and consciousness — and conscious (mindful) eating, as many of you will be aware, is the premise behind A Foodly Affair.
 Needless to say, this was a very synchronistic session for me.